 - the nature of the risks associated with the work at the time the information, training or instruction is provided; and

 - the control measures implemented.

 The person must ensure, so far as is reasonably practicable, that the information, training and instruction provided under this regulation is provided in a way that is readily understandable by any person to whom it is provided.(R.39.3)

 Is there a safety inspection and maintenance program drawn up for each brake press in your workplace?

-Are all guards and safety devices regularly inspected by a competent person in accordance with Australian Standard 1219 Power Presses - Safety Requirements?
+Are all guards and safety devices regularly inspected by a competent person?

 Are written records kept of inspections and maintenance carried out, including the testing of presence sensing guards?